Why Do I Feel Responsible for My Parents?

 having more happiness or success than their parents

-Because belonging is tied so deeply to survival, children may sacrifice themselves emotionally in order to remain connected.
+Because belonging is deeply connected to survival, children may sacrifice themselves emotionally in order to remain connected.

 A child may unconsciously feel: